Support for the array API standard#

 The following modules provide array API standard support when the environment variable is set:

-Support is provided in scipy.special for the following functions: scipy.special.log_ndtr, scipy.special.ndtr, scipy.special.ndtri, scipy.special.erf, scipy.special.erfc, scipy.special.i0, scipy.special.i0e, scipy.special.i1, scipy.special.i1e, scipy.special.gammaln, scipy.special.gammainc, scipy.special.gammaincc, scipy.special.logit, and scipy.special.expit.
+Support is provided in scipy.special for the following functions: scipy.special.log_ndtr, scipy.special.ndtr, scipy.special.ndtri, scipy.special.erf, scipy.special.erfc, scipy.special.i0, scipy.special.i0e, scipy.special.i1, scipy.special.i1e, scipy.special.gammaln, scipy.special.gammainc, scipy.special.gammaincc, scipy.special.logit, scipy.special.expit, scipy.special.entr, scipy.special.rel_entr, scipy.special.rel_entr, scipy.special.xlogy, and scipy.special.chdtrc.

 Implementation notes#

-array-api-compat provides generic utility functions and adds aliases such as xp.concat (which, for numpy, maps to np.concatenate).
-This allows using a uniform API across NumPy, PyTorch and CuPy (as of right now; support for other libraries like JAX is expected to be added in the future).
+array-api-compat provides generic utility functions and adds aliases such as xp.concat (which, for numpy, mapped to np.concatenate before NumPy added np.concat in NumPy 2.0).
+This allows using a uniform API across NumPy, PyTorch, CuPy and JAX (with other libraries, such as Dask, being worked on).

-When the environment variable isn’t set and hence array API standard support in SciPy is disabled, we still use the “augmented” version of the NumPy namespace, which is array_api_compat.numpy.
-That should not change behavior of SciPy functions, it’s effectively the existing numpy namespace with a number of aliases added and a handful of functions amended/added for array API standard support.
-When support is enabled, depending on the type of arrays, xp will return the standard-compatible namespace matching the input array type to a function (e.g., if the input to cluster.vq.kmeans is a PyTorch array, then xp is array_api_compat.torch).
+When the environment variable isn’t set and hence array API standard support in SciPy is disabled, we still use the wrapped version of the NumPy namespace, which is array_api_compat.numpy.
+That should not change behavior of SciPy functions, as it’s effectively the existing numpy namespace with a number of aliases added and a handful of functions amended/added for array API standard support.
+When support is enabled, xp = array_namespace(input) will be the standard-compatible namespace matching the input array type to a function (e.g., if the input to cluster.vq.kmeans is a PyTorch tensor, then xp is array_api_compat.torch).

 Adding array API standard support to a SciPy function#